More winter weather leads to heavy snow, canceled flights and, in Florida, falling iguanas

 About 150 million people were under cold weather advisories and extreme cold warnings in the eastern portion of the U.S., with wind chills near zero to single digits in the South and the coldest air mass seen in South Florida since December 1989, said Peter Mullinax, a meteorologist with weather prediction center in College Park, Maryland.

+In eastern North Carolina, James City recorded 18 inches (45 centimeters) of snow, while Swansboro recorded 17 inches (43 centimeters), the National Weather Service reported.

-Flight cancellations exceeded 2,800 in the U.S. on Saturday, with another 1,500 on Sunday, according to FlightAware, a flight tracking and data company.
-About 800 of those Sunday cancellations were for flights departing or arriving Charlotte Douglas International Airport.
+Flight cancellations exceeded 2,800 in the U.S. on Saturday, with another 1,700 on Sunday, according to FlightAware, a flight tracking and data company.
+More than 800 of those Sunday cancellations were for flights departing from or arriving at Charlotte Douglas International Airport.

 “It’s an impressive cold shot, for sure, and there are daily records that are being seen down in the South," Mullinax said.

-Snow blanketed the neighborhood of Lee Harrison, an insurance agent in a town outside of Greenville, North Carolina, and he planned to take his three daughters sledding in the backyard.

-“We’re not gonna drive anywhere,” Harrison said.
-“It’s thick enough that I would not feel comfortable driving with our family.”
+“We rarely close for a whole day,” she said.
+“This past August, we had a hurricane brush by, and I think we opened late one day.
+It's pretty unusual to close for three days in a row.”

+Also in North Carolina, officials said an unoccupied beachfront house in the Buxton community on Cape Hatteras collapsed in heavy surf Sunday.

-More than 110 deaths have been reported so far.
-In Tennessee and Mississippi, two states struck last weekend by a storm carrying snow and ice, more than 97,000 customers were still without electricity on Sunday, according to the outage tracking website poweroutage.us.
-Another 29,000 didn't have power on Sunday in Florida.
+More than 110 deaths connected to the wintry weather and storms have been reported around the U.S. since late January.
+In Tennessee and Mississippi, two states struck last weekend by a storm carrying snow and ice, more than 88,000 customers were still without electricity on Sunday, according to the outage tracking website poweroutage.us.

 Gov. Bill Lee said he shared “strong concerns” with leadership of the utility, which has defended its response and said the storm was unprecedented.